SebastianBathrick/SkimSkript/README.md

 	C:\Users\Sebastian\Desktop\SkimSkript\Programs\HelloWorld.sk
 	```
  6. Demo code to experiment with can be found in **(PARENT DIRECTORY)\SkimSkript\\Programs\\[FromWiki.sk](https://github.com/SebastianBathrick/SkimSkript/blob/main/Programs/FromWiki.sk)**.
 More info about the demo code & syntax is on the [Wiki](https://github.com/SebastianBathrick/SkimSkript/wiki).
+ 7. For extra information about flags and execution settings, use the ```--help``` flag as an argument.

 ## Basic Architectural Overview
 ### [SkimSkriptCore Class](https://github.com/SebastianBathrick/SkimSkript/blob/main/SkimSkriptCore.cs)